About the BPER Project

 The BPER Project seeks, through an interdisciplinary approach, to study and link elements of ‘best practices’ standards and to develop a framework for electronic registry design and operation from both legal and technical angles.
 The BPER Project is run by the Cape Town Convention Academic Project in partnership with the UNIDROIT Foundation, Aviareto, and the Aviation Working Group.

-Establishing best practices guides will ensure a greater level of stability and security in industries in which e-registries play an important role.
-The UNIDROIT Foundation welcomes contributions for this Project to enhance the research being done and involve a greater number of experts and professionals in the discussion.
+Establishing best-practice guides will ensure greater stability and security in industries where electronic registries play an important role.
+The UNIDROIT Foundation welcomes contributions to this Project to enhance research and involve a greater number of experts and professionals in the discussion.
+For enquiries about the BPER Project, including proposals for involvement, please contact ctcap@unidroit.org.

 The first major deliverable of the BPER Project focused on developing best practices tailored specifically to electronic collateral registries, building on extensive case studies and expert workshops.